GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/tools/GpuMemDumpVis/README.md

 * ![Image Unknown](README_files/Legend_Image_Unknown.png "Image Unknown") Image with tiling unknown to the allocator (Vulkan).
 * ![Unknown](README_files/Legend_Unknown.png "Unknown") Allocation of unknown type.
 * ![Details](README_files/Legend_Details.png "Details") Black bar - one or more allocations of any kind too small to be visualized as filled rectangles.

+## Additional notes

+Warning!
+Current version of the tool shows incorrect result when allocations alias (overlap) in memory, as it only looks at sizes of the allocations, not their offsets.